-The Sketch UI Kit is a complete set of design assets to help you create high quality, consistent, experiences across all our digital brands.
-Every element in the UI Kit corresponds exactly to the element found in the GUIs.
+The Sketch UI Kit is a complete set of multi-brand, accessible design assets to help you create high quality, consistent, experiences across all our digital touchpoints.

 Sketch UI Kit